 A 3-dimensional silencer was designed for this application.
 Because of the nature of the gas, the silencer had to be a reactive design only (i.e., no absorptive material could be used).
 In this case, the new design was smaller than the original, so it fit easily in the space available.
 Pressure drop through this silencer was similar to the original design – 1-1.5% of line pressure.

-After installation, the VRU was returned to service.
+After installation of the new silencer, the VRU was returned to service.
 It was immediately obvious that noise levels radiating from the piping were greatly reduced.
 The vibration survey that had been done previously was repeated, and a before/after comparison was made, as shown in the summary plots below.
 Note that all datapoints for a particular survey are overlaid to show maximum values without regard to the specific location.